XYZ Car (dot) Club

 The Route

 Medford → Coos Bay → Woodburn → Madras → back to Medford.
 Five days, four tracks.
-The route takes drivers along the scenic Highway 101 and through breathtaking National Forest lands, stopping along the way at historic drag strips of the Pacific North West.
-Woodburn’s the one he’s aiming at: “Last year people ran their best at Woodburn."
+The route takes drivers along scenic Highway 101 and through national forest lands, stopping along the way at historic drag strips of the Pacific Northwest.

 “I’m going to launch it as hard as I can launch it, and give it all I can give it.
 I’m hoping for my best pass at Woodburn.”

-Each drag location has its own unique features, hooks, and pitfalls.
-Success will come down to reading how each track behaves as John points out: "Coos-Bay, everybody says it's like a well prepped Street."
+Each drag location has its own unique features and pitfalls.
+Success comes down to reading how each track behaves.
+“Coos Bay, everybody says it’s like a well‑prepped street.”

 Camaro staging

-A drag-and-drive can be unforgiving on cars built for the track.
-I asked what compromises he makes between the street/strip balance, John puts it bluntly: “I’d say no compromise, if you want to survive and have a good time.”
+A drag‑and‑drive can be unforgiving on cars built for the track.
+Asked what compromises he makes between the street/strip balance, John puts it bluntly: “I’d say no compromise, if you want to survive and have a good time.”

 “You need the thing top notch.
 You need everything the best it could be.”

-That’s his philosophy: quality work, quality parts, and confidence in the build.
+That’s the philosophy: quality work, quality parts, and confidence in the build.

 Toolbox and spares